A Perfect Zipline for Kids & the Less Adventurous

 Zip lining has become a very popular adventure sport here in Puerto Rico.
 In fact, it seems as if ziplines are popping up everywhere!

-Rain Forest Zip Line Corp is a new zipline company that offers a zipline experience, just seconds off the road that leads up to El Yunque National Forest.
+Rain Forest Zip Line Corp is a zipline company that offers a zipline experience, just seconds off the road that leads up to El Yunque National Forest.
 While not the largest nor the most modern zip line facility on the island, it offers a zip line experience that the whole family can enjoy.

 Zip lining is a load of fun.
 It is on many people’s "bucket list", but just the thought of doing it is enough to really freak some people out.
 Understandably, being strapped into a harness, hung from cables high off the ground, and then zipping through the air at high speeds from tree to tree is not everyone’s idea of fun.